Succulent Container Gardens, How-To

 In my Succulent Windowsill Pots DIY here and on YouTube, you’ll find out how to make a simple, colorful succulent windowsill garden.
 Whenever you glance out your window at work or home, you’ll see and enjoy your living gems.

 “Desk buddies” are succulents that look good on your desk and require almost no care.
 They’re cute and classy, and visitors invariably ask about them.
 All you have to do is dribble water on them twice a month (which also keeps them dusted).
-Here for your enjoyment is a step-by-step DIY project for creating a…
+I chose haworthias for my desk buddies because they do great in…

 Sansevierias are succulents with stiff green leaves sometimes banded with a lighter green and/or edged in creamy yellow.
 In this video, I share my enthusiasm for short-leaved "bird's nest" sansevierias as I replant a tired low-light arrangement.